BryanSeeds/aides_memoire/SInfoE SP Installation.md

-## A capture of my efforts to install an SInfoE AIS Producer SP.
+## A capture of my efforts to install an SInfoE SP.

 # Plan A - Vagrant Install